Iron harvest: Dangers

 Despite their age, unexploded munitions remain very dangerous.
-The French Département du Déminage (Department of Mine Clearance) recovers about 900 tons of unexploded munitions every year.
-Since 1946, approximately 630 French ordnance disposal workers have died handling unexploded munitions.
+The French Département du Déminage recovers about 900 tons of unexploded munitions every year.
+Since 1946, approximately 630 French ordnance disposal workers have been killed handling unexploded munitions.
 Two died handling munitions outside Vimy, France, as recently as 1998, and in 2014 two Belgian construction workers were killed when they encountered an unexploded shell buried for a century.
-Over 20 members of Belgian Explosive Ordnance Disposal (DOVO) have died disposing of First World War munitions since the unit was formed in 1919.
+Over 20 members of the Belgian Explosive Ordnance Disposal (DOVO) have died disposing of First World War munitions since the unit was formed in 1919.
 In just the area around Ypres, 260 people have been killed and 535 have been injured by unexploded munitions since the end of the First World War.
-Shells containing poisonous gas remain viable and will corrode and release their gas content.
+Shells containing poisonous gas remain viable and will corrode and release their gas contents.
 Close to five percent of the shells fired during the First World War contained poisonous gas, and ordnance disposal experts continue to suffer burns from mustard gas shells that were split open.

 Disposal

-In Belgium, munitions and wartime iron harvested by farmers are carefully placed around field edges or in gaps in telegraph poles, where they are regularly collected by the Belgian army for disposal by controlled explosion at a specialist center in Poelkapelle.
-The depot was built after ocean dumping of shells stopped in 1980.
-Once extracted by the army, any gas chemicals are burned and destroyed at high temperatures at specialized facilities and the explosives detonated.
+In Belgium, munitions and wartime iron harvested by farmers are carefully placed around field edges or in gaps in telegraph poles, where they are regularly collected by the Belgian army for disposal by controlled explosion at a specialist centre in Poelkapelle.
+The depot was built after the dumping of shells in the sea stopped in 1980.
+Once extracted by the army, any gas chemicals are burned and destroyed at high temperatures at specialised facilities and the explosives detonated.